Vegan & Gluten-Free Chocolate-Maca Banana Bread

 Maca has been traditionally enjoyed as a root vegetable.
 However, these days it’s mostly taken as a tincture, capsule, or powder.” - Gaia Herbs

 Cinnamon’s warming qualities can be supportive for movement of energy throughout the body, helping to alleviate cramping and shorten the duration of pain associated with menstrual cramps.
 Coconut sugar is a good white sugar alternative as it is low-glycemic so it doesn’t spike the blood sugar quite as much, it contains trace amounts of vitamins and minerals and is less refined (which we all know is what we’re looking for).
 I like the texture that comes from blend of the almond flour and oat flour as well as the higher protein and fat content than gluten-free flour.
-Walnuts are a nice addition for good fats and texture, helping with brain health, omega-3’s and a good ol’ crunch.
+Walnuts are a nice addition for good fats and texture, helping with brain health, omega-3’s and a really nice crunch that I always enjoy the addition of.

 Here’s the recipe: